 Flooding can occur at any time of year, and can be isolated or widespread.
 This page contains resources for community flood response.
-For any questions related to the content of this webpage or flood-related issues, please contact: Linn County Public Health at 319-892-6000 or email.
+For any questions related to the content of this webpage or flood-related issues, please contact: Linn County Public Health at 319-892-6000 or by email.

 For additional resources related to food safety, response and recovery, and air and water quality procedures during and following the flood please click on the links below:

 To follow the current flood levels, visit the National Weather Service's - Advanced Hydrologic Prediction Service